 For over 40 years, PWCF has supported The Prince of Wales’s charitable work.
-As a grant making organisation, we transform lives and build sustainable communities by funding a wide range of good causes within our core funding themes: Heritage & Conservation, Education, Health & Wellbeing, Social Inclusion, Environment and Countryside.
+Our mission is to transform lives and build sustainable communities by awarding grants to a wide range of good causes within our core funding themes: Heritage & Conservation, Education, Health & Wellbeing, Social Inclusion, Environment and Countryside.

 "Transforming lives and building sustainable communities"